krusynth/digitalpolicy/content/_info/software-development.md

 Building a pilot project is easy, but the long-term costs to sustain a piece of software can be considerable.
 It's important to remember that most of the "legacy systems" in government started out as someone's personal pet project, years or even decades ago - all the old mainframe-based applications, databases, and other outdated tools.
 Many of them are still in use today because no one knows them well enough to replace them.
 Either hiring or contracting for the proper talent to manage upkeep indefinitely can be extremely daunting.
 Your project will _likely_ join these ranks as yet another piece of technical debt for the organization; without a clear plan for decommissioning, your code will be legacy before it even launches. ([Trust me on this.](https://billhunt.dev/blog/2016/11/23/lessons-from-the-sunset-of-sunlight-labs/))

+@SOAPBOX As such, if you're going to build something, I'm **begging** you to choose the simplest possible tools that require the least upkeep.
+This will help _delay_ the inevitability of becoming legacy software.
+Spreadsheets and flat HTML work very well and are very easy.
+Hiring React developers and DevSecOps teams is very expensive and very hard.
+{:.soapbox}

 It's not too late to turn back from this dark path - but if you must proceed, here are a few guideposts.